M2Team/NanaZip/Documents/People.md

 ## Notice

-- This list sorted in alphabetical order.
+- This list is sorted in alphabetical order.

 ## Development Team